 All the main characters take part in those discussions.
 However, Ivan, the oldest of the Karamazov brothers, has the most important role in the story due to his free-thinking.

-Ivan’s mind is polluted by atheism, as a result, his linear way of thinking does not perceive the word of God.
+Ivan’s mind is polluted by atheism; thus, his linear thinking does not perceive God’s world.

-Feeling separated from others (i.e., other beings), Ivan continuously expresses his anti divine ideas, for instance, he promotes full rights for any action without punishment, in other words, denies Universal Law of cause and effect.
+Feeling separated from others (i.e., other beings), Ivan continuously expresses his anti divine ideas; for instance, he promotes full rights for any action without punishment; in other words, he denies the Universal Law of Cause and Effect.

 As a result, he stumbles upon Ivan’s concept that “you can do whatever you want because there is no God or immortal soul”.

-Being a confederate of the Karamazov father, Smerdyakov makes a plan to get the money, but he is too afraid to cross a line – killing his master.
+Being Ivan’s father’s servant, Smerdyakov plans to get the money, but he is too afraid to cross a line – killing his master.